-Strategic Objective Year 1 Action Items Associated Metrics/ Measures for Success Key Constituency Group/Person Accountable DEI Goal Recruit and retain a diverse student body by providing resources and support for students, including those from historically underrepresented and minoritized communities to thrive academically and socially at SEAS. - Utilize 2023-2024 program review for the undergraduate PitE program to develop a long-term strategy for continued success, expansion, and greater synergies with SEAS' graduate programs with the goal of increasing the reach, size, diversity, and student satisfaction. - Expand and increase the diversity of the PhD program, implementing changes proposed by Rackham and SEAS leadership to support a more holistic recruitment and application review process.
-Be proactive in identifying and nominating admitted PhD applicants who might be eligible for the Rackham Merit Fellowship. - Over the next five years, increase the percentage of domestic matriculants coming from historically underrepresented backgrounds at SEAS/PitE from year to year. - Increase in satisfaction rates with the available SEAS resources and support provided as noted on the Current Student Survey.
-Assess the data to compare satisfaction rates across identity groups. - Establish a system for tracking and assessing retention rates, academic outcomes (GPA, graduation rates), and other relevant metrics, to evaluate outcomes with the goal of achieving parity across all collected identity areas.
-Students Student Center, DEI Office, DEI Committee, Facilities, PitE & PhD Program leadership Diversity, Inclusion
+Strategic Objective Year 2 Action Items Associated Metrics/ Measures for Success Key Constituency Group/Person Accountable DEI Goal Recruit and retain a broadly diverse student body by providing resources and support for students, including those from historically underrepresented and minoritized communities to thrive academically and socially at SEAS. - Continue to grow and evaluate the impact of the NextGen Scholars Program, which provides strengths-based support to first-year graduate students at SEAS and a cohort experience. - Expand and increase the diversity of the PhD program to support a more holistic recruitment and application review process.
+Be proactive in identifying and nominating admitted PhD applicants who might be eligible for the Rackham Merit Fellowship. - Strengthen advising and mentorship for students.
+Continue to emphasize the range of advising and mentorship support available in SEAS and - Over the five-year period of DEI 2.0, increase the percentage of domestic matriculants coming from historically underrepresented backgrounds at SEAS/PitE from year to year. - Increase in satisfaction rates with the available SEAS resources and support provided as noted on the Current Student Survey.
+Assess the data to compare satisfaction rates across identity groups. - Establish a system for tracking and assessing retention rates, academic outcomes (GPA, graduation rates), and other relevant metrics, to evaluate outcomes with the goal of achieving parity across all Students Student Center, DEI Office, DEI Committee, Facilities, PitE & PhD Program leadership Diversity, Inclusion